 If you have attended Unikankare’s Midwinter feast anytime in the recent past, you have been on this site, albeit in winter conditions.
-And in April we don’t expect any ice, snow or sleet!
+And in October we hopefully don’t get any ice, snow or sleet!

 We will have exclusive use of the site for the entire event, from Friday afternoon to Sunday.
 The site is spread in a forest near a lake.
-We’ll be using all buildings on site.
+We’ll be using all buildings on site except for the separate sauna building that is regrettably under renovation.
 There are few neighbours and no services (gas stations, shops, etc.) in the immediate area, so the area is entirely ours.